Automattic/themes/upsidedown/readme.txt

 == Copyright ==

-Upsidedown WordPress Theme, (C) 2022 Dotorg Themes Design Upsidedown is distributed under the terms of the GNU GPL.
+Upsidedown WordPress Theme, (C) 2023 Automattic Upsidedown is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify